Valuing brands in accountancy has been a challenge for a long time.

 This is the background of an article on brand valuation written by Roger Sinclair, a South African consultant and academic, and Kevin Lane Keller, a well-known academic and executive director of the Marketing Science Institute.
 As a marketing academic it is hard to disagree with a lot of what they point to.

 It makes me think that going forward as marketers we need to think of better ways to engage with accountants over the valuation of brands.
-The current system is clearly not adequately capturing the contribution of marketing to business success but change will be hard.
-Any change will lead to increased risks for financial accountants with increased benefits for marketers and the business more broadly.
+The current system of valuing brands in accountancy is clearly not adequately capturing the contribution of marketing to business success but change will be hard.
+Any change will lead to increased risks for financial accountants.
+While the increased benefits will accrue to marketers and the business more broadly.
 That doesn’t necessarily make it the easiest idea to sell to financial accountants.
 We need more work to come up with arguments that will be compelling to accountants as well as marketers.

 Read: Roger Sinclair and Kevin Lane Keller 2014, A Case For Brands As Assets: Acquired and Internally Developed, Journal of Brand Management, 21,4,286-302